 | Channels | Google Search (problem-aware query) · WhatsApp groups · Facebook · Peer referral (primary trust signal) |

-| User Journey | Peer referral or search → Support HQ page → SMP Lite or Essential Starter → self-serve checkout or call → onboarding → active SMP client |
+| User Journey | Peer referral or search → SMP/Support page on webgold.co → SMP Lite or Essential Starter → self-serve checkout or call → onboarding → active SMP client |

 Grace owns the digital channels for a growing brand.
 She knows what good strategy looks like — her problem is execution capacity and operational infrastructure.
 She is doing a 10-person department's work with a team of three.
 Senior management demands results and won't fund headcount.
 She finds Webgold through thought leadership: a long-form piece on Caribbean digital marketing, a LinkedIn post, a referral from her professional network.
 She needs a partner who brings both strategy and execution — and can show her results she can report upward.